sidravi1/sidravi1.github.io/_posts/2019-11-11-logit-choice-advantages-of-iia.md

 ### Fit the model

-Let's get the variables as vectors.
+Let's get the variables as numpy arrays and shared vars.

 {% highlight python %}
 choice = decisionmakers_full['choice'].values